Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Colorful Indian, or ornamental, corn has long been associated with fall and especially the Thanksgiving holiday.
 In fact, it is the corn that was eaten at that first Thanksgiving meal.

-Corn does not occur naturally in the wild.
+Corn (Zea mays) does not occur naturally in the wild.
 It is a manmade plant, produced within the last 10,000 years via hybridization of a native grass called teosinte that originated in Mexico.

 The modern corn that we are familiar with comes in three varieties.
 Sweet corn has been bred for human consumption.
 It is higher in sugar than dent corn or Indian corn.
-Its white or yellow kernels can be canned, frozen or cooked and eaten directly from the cob.
+Its white or yellow kernels can be canned, frozen, cooked or eaten directly from the cob.

 Indian corn is easy to grow in your backyard.
 Corn is pollinated by the usual pollinating insects such as bees, but also via the wind blowing the pollen onto neighboring plants.
 All three types of corn will cross-pollinate with each other so if you are also growing sweet or dent corn, make sure that you plant each type of corn at least 300 yards apart to avoid cross-pollination.
 Prepare your soil by roto-tilling or turning your soil 6 to 12 inches deep.
 Corn are heavy feeders, so work in a good amount of compost or leaf mulch.